 It can be challenging for expanding businesses to scale up while keeping expenses low, especially given BigCommerce’s recent pricing changes.
 In short, after you reach $125,000 in sales, BigCommerce prices will force you to upgrade to an Enterprise plan, which is significantly more expensive ($900 to $1,500 per month) than Shopify in a similar sales volume scenario.
 You can cancel your BigCommerce subscription anytime directly from your account dashboard.

 Overall, both platforms appear to be reasonably identical in terms of pricing, except Shopify Lite’s $9/month plan in Shopify pricing plans, which is a great low-cost choice for getting into eCommerce – albeit without actually having an online store.

 BigCommerce vs Shopify: Themes and Templates

 With over 100 mobile responsive themes to pick from, Shopify is at the top of the list for best site design.
-There are around 9 free in-house alternatives, with the remainder costing between $140 and $180 and supported by third-party developers.
-Shopify’s themes are all professional, attractive, and simple to use.
+There are around 9 free in-house alternatives, with the remainder costing between $100 and $180 and supported by third-party developers.
+Shopify’s themes are professional, attractive, and simple to use.
 Of course, if you don’t like what you see, you may use HTML, CSS, and Shopify’s own language, Liquid, to create your own theme using Shopify’s code.
 Or you could find the best Shopify Free Themes in this article.

 BigCommerce themes are all mobile-friendly.
-Stencil themes are simple to edit without having to go into the code, though you can do so if you want.
+Stencil themes are simple to edit without going into the code, though you can do so if you want.
 The cost of the paid themes will be similar to the cost of Shopify themes.
 However, certain premium themes will be a little more pricey, with prices approaching $300 in some situations.
 You can also edit the BigCommerce homepage of the premium theme with the help of Stencil themes.